- Provide appropriate alternative text

-Do not rely on color alone to convey meaning
+Do not rely on colour alone to convey meaning

-- The use of color can enhance comprehension, but do not use color alone to convey information.
-Be especially cautious of red/green color combinations.
+- The use of colour can enhance comprehension, but do not use colour alone to convey information.
+Be especially cautious of red/green colour combinations.

-- Make sure that color contrast is strong, especially between text and background.
+- Make sure that colour contrast is strong, especially between text and background.

 Ensure users can complete and submit all forms

 - Put form labels adjacent to or near their controls, so the labels are associated visually.

 - Group similar elements (such as checkboxes or radio buttons) together using

 - Clearly identify required form elements.
 Don't make a field required if it is not necessary.
 Ensure all directions and cues are readily accessible.

 - If there are errors in a form that has been submitted, alert the user in an accessible way (especially to a screen reader user) and make it easy to fix the incorrect information and resubmit the form.

 - HTML content will almost always be more accessible than content in any other format.